stream-for-good/scrapping-robots/README.md

 ## running

-once the setup is complete, to run the robot, just type `make` at the root of your repository.
+Once the setup is complete, to run the robot, just type `make` at the root of your repository.
-By default, the robot uses an headless chrome driver so that it can safely run on an Rasberry Pi without a screen attached
+By default, the robot uses a headless chrome driver so that it can safely run on a Rasberry Pi without a screen attached.